connorshana/Project-05/README.md

 # datafun-05-sql

+##Project 05

+##Overview
+    Project 5 integrates Python and SQL, focusing on database interactions using SQLite. \n This project introduces logging, a useful tool for debugging and monitoring projects, \n and involves creating and managing a database, building a schema, and performing various SQL operations, \n including queries with joins, filters, and aggregations.

+--Environment Setup
+    ## The project requires the following external modules, so a virtual environment is recommended.
+        ##pandas
+        ##pyarrow

   1.**Create** and **activate** the project virtual environment.
 Start in GitHub and create a new repository.
   Add a README.md file.